Barbu Solacolu: Early life and career

 During 1941, with Romania as an ally of Nazi Germany, Solacolu was appointed head of the National Association of Chemical Industries (ANIC), which delivered for the German war industry.
 In 1942, he published a German-language treatise on Romania's economy, Das neue Rumänien im Werden ("New Romania in the Making").
 Following the August 1944 Coup, when Romania went over to the Allies, Solacolu was kept on the new administrative bodies.
-In early 1945, still representing ANIC, he joined a Coordinating Committee which provided supplies for the transiting Red Army.
-By the end of the year, however, the Propaganda Ministry pulled Das neue Rumänien im Werden from the bookshops, singling it out as "detrimental to the good relationship between Romania and the United Nations."
-In 1946, the Romanian Communist Party denounced Solacolu as the ringleader of a "Hitlerite association", and alleged that he was responsible for the nationwide shortages of soap.
+In early 1945, still representing ANIC, he joined a Coordinating Committee which provided supplies for the transiting Red Army; at around that time, he virtually completed his main work of memoirs.
+Though read and praised by Argetoianu, the manuscript remained unpublished.
+By the end of the year, the Propaganda Ministry pulled Das neue Rumänien im Werden from the bookshops, singling it out as "detrimental to the good relationship between Romania and the United Nations."

+Communist regime and old age

+By 1945, Solacolu had switched focus back on his literary career, beginning work on a dramatic poem, Demosthene.
+In February 1946, the Romanian Communist Party denounced him as the ringleader of a "Hitlerite association", and alleged that he was responsible for the nationwide shortages of soap.
+He still tried his comeback in politics with Argetoianu's new group, the National Union for Work and Reconstruction—he was secretary of its Studies Group in March 1947.
 His uncle Theodor, who worked for the Romanian Legation in Vatican City, had a publicized dispute with the communist leadership, and defected in early 1948.
 He spent his later life in Buenos Aires.

-Solacolu survived the establishment of Romania's communist regime, and later returned to more favor.
-From the late 1950s, he was mainly active as a translator, from Shakespeare, but also from Pierre de Ronsard, Giosuè Carducci, William Styron (The Long March), Cyprian Ekwensi (Burning Grass), and Elizabeth Barrett Browning (Sonnets from the Portuguese).
-In 1968, he reissued Umbre pe drumuri in expanded form.
-During the early 1970s, he was a steady contributor to Viața Românească, using the pen names "B. S.", "S. B.", and "S. Barbu", publishing recollections of literary life in Secolul 20 and România Literară.
-His full memoirs appeared as Evocări.
-Confesiuni.
-Portrete (Cartea Românească, 1974), and in large part focused on tracing his family's long history.
-In 1976, the year of Solacolu's death, Timișoara National Theater was using his translation for a staging of Shakespeare's Henry VI, Part 3.
-In 1978, Dorin Tudoran issued a book of interviews, which contained some of Solacolu's thoughts on the literary reconsideration of three fin de siècle writers: D. Iacobescu, Donar Munteanu, Constantin Sandu-Aldea.
+Barbu survived the establishment of Romania's communist regime, and later returned to more favor.
+From the late 1950s, he was mainly active as a translator, from Shakespeare (he took pride in completing a Romanian version of Shakespeare's sonnets in their entirety), but also from Pierre de Ronsard, Giosuè Carducci, William Styron (The Long March), Cyprian Ekwensi (Burning Grass), and Elizabeth Barrett Browning (Sonnets from the Portuguese).
+His work on Ronsard, appearing in 1959 at Editura Tineretului, was regarded as "honorable" and "delicate" by the literary reviewer Lidia Bote (though she noted that some fragments had "alterations of meaning" and at least one "serious blunder").